 Nursing and bottle supplies

 Breastfeeding can be a sensitive subject for many mums.
-The best laid plans to breastfeed might not work out like you expected, and that’s okay.
-If you plan to breastfeed, you might want to invest in a breast pump, which helps pump hind milk after a feeding.
+The best-laid plans to breastfeed might not work out as you expected, and that’s okay.
+If you plan to breastfeed, you might want to invest in a breast pump, which helps pump hindmilk after a feeding.
 Don’t be discouraged if you have challenges with supply.
 Some people keep baby formula on hand even if they breastfeed.
 It is a good idea to choose – or at least consider – nursing and bottle supplies now so you can make space in a cupboard.

 Car seat for safety